Grand Canyon with Kids: 10 Awesome Things to Do

 Understanding the immense span of time it took to create Grand Canyon can be daunting, but the 2.8-mile Trail of Time on the South Rim is a perfect visual aid to help kids understand how it was formed.

 A larger-than-life experience, Grand Canyon draws tens of thousands of families each year who unplug their smartphones, tune out of television, and create lasting memories together.
-Bruce Brossman, marketing director for the Grand Canyon National Park Lodges and Grand Canyon Railway & Hotel, has seen that again and again.
+Bruce Brossman, former marketing director for the Grand Canyon National Park Lodges and Grand Canyon Railway & Hotel, has seen that again and again.

 Here, he shares 10 ways the park helps kids replace virtual reality with a real-life experience that will stay with them for a lifetime.
 Guaranteed.